useion/opencart/upload/catalog/context/Order/EstimateShippingAndTaxes.md

-# Use case Estimate Shipping And Taxes
+# Use case Estimate Shipping and Taxes

 ## Actors